janklab/MlxShake/README.md

 ## Installation

-Download this distro or repo and put it somewhere on your disk.
+Download the [latest release](https://github.com/janklab/ExportMlx/releases/tag/v0.1.1) or clone the [repo](https://github.com/janklab/ExportMlx) and put it somewhere on your disk.

 Add its `Mcode/` directory to your Matlab path using `addpath()`.